reightag/mozilla-checker/README.md

 ﻿# mozilla-checker
 for this script you need:
-1. chrome_driver.exe
+1. chromedriver.exe
-2. chrome browser same version
+2. chrome browser with same version like chromedriver.exe
-3. Paste full path to chrome_driver.exe in the script
+3. Paste full path to the chromedriver.exe into the script on 86 line